psaris/psaris.github.io/_pages/about.md

 through implementing twelve machine learning algorithms from scratch.
-Nick is currently an adjunct professor for the Market Microstructure and Algorithmic Trading class at Carnegie Mellon's MSCF program and a Managing Director in Bank of America's Data and Innovation Group.
+Nick is currently an adjunct professor for the Market Microstructure and Algorithmic Trading class at Carnegie Mellon's MSCF program and a Managing Director in Bank of America's Equity Central Risk Book (CRB) desk.

 # New York I
 After graduating [Duke University](http://www.duke.edu) with a degree